Vaccines: Measles, Mumps, and Rubella (MMR)

 3) Documented vaccination with 2 doses of measles vaccine (either monovalent or MMR) administered at a ≥4-week interval.

 3. Contraindications include general contraindications for all vaccines and specific contraindications for live attenuated vaccines.
 Vaccination is contraindicated in those with a history of a systemic anaphylactic reaction to neomycin.
 Caution is necessary in patients with a history of significant thrombocytopenia or thrombocytopenic purpura because MMR vaccines may very rarely be associated with thrombocytopenia (<1/10,000 doses); however, it is usually asymptomatic.
-If a patient requires skin or interferon gamma release assay (IGRA) testing for tuberculosis, this should be done prior to or 4 to 6 weeks after the administration of MMR or MMRV vaccine.
+If a patient requires skin or interferon gamma release assay (IGRA) testing for tuberculosis, this should be done prior to or 4 to 6 weeks after the administration of the MMR or MMRV vaccine.
 The use of salicylates should be avoided in patients receiving the MMRV vaccine for 6 weeks after immunization due to the risk of Reye syndrome.
 In the case of accidental vaccination of women in early pregnancy, no harmful effects on the fetus have been observed.
 Therefore, no specific action is needed in such patients and routine pregnancy testing prior to vaccination is not recommended.

 The accelerated vaccination schedule for previously unimmunized children and adolescents requires 2 doses of MMR vaccine given ≥4 weeks apart.
 MMRV vaccine may be used in this accelerated schedule if the patient is <13 years old.